-Consuming a plant-forward diet that is rich in vegetables like leafy green, fruits, whole grains, nuts, legumes, and seeds and lower in animal products is one of the most important ways you can help to reduce carbon emissions, lower our dependence on fossil fuels, and do your part to ensure a healthier planet and food system in the future (read more about the personal and planetary health benefits of plant-rich diets here).
+Consuming a plant-forward diet that is rich in vegetables like leafy greens, fruits, whole grains, nuts, legumes, and seeds and lower in animal products is one of the most important ways you can help to reduce carbon emissions, lower our dependence on fossil fuels, and do your part to ensure a healthier planet and food system in the future (read more about the personal and planetary health benefits of plant-rich diets here).

 👉 Looking for green eating recipes to build your plant-forward plate?
 Check out the Green Eating Recipe Index for plentiful plant-forward seasonal recipes, whether you’re a vegan, vegetarian, flexitarian, or even an avid meat eater.